 Ahern described the library as “something of which all Queensland can be extremely proud”, and of “enormous importance to the scholastic and cultural development of our great state”.

-On Saturday 9th and Sunday 10th April, SLQ hosted a special celebratory weekend with displays and entertainment.
+On Saturday 9th and Sunday 10th April, State Library of Queensland hosted a special celebratory weekend with displays and entertainment.
 State Library’s photographer Reina Irmer captured the celebrations.
-These images are now part of our historical photograph collection and are in the process of being digitised for access online.
+These images are now part of our historical photograph collection and have been digitised for access online.

 The original State Library, established in 1902, needed to move from its city premises in William Street as its ever-expanding collections had outgrown the old building.
 At a cost of $26 million, the new building was the fourth and final stage of the Queensland Cultural Centre development.
 Commissioned by the state government in 1975, the QCC was designed by architect Robin Gibson.